run-ai/docs/docs/admin/researcher-setup/limit-to-node-group.md

 *   Find the label key & value you want to use for Run:ai to create the node pool.
 *   Check that the nodes you want to group as a pool have a unique label to use, otherwise you should mark those nodes with your own uniquely identifiable label.
-*   Get the names of the nodes you want Run:ai to group.
+*   Get the names of the nodes you want Run:ai to group together.
 To get a list of nodes, run:

 ```
 kubectl get nodes